-Tarbela Dam is a two-hour drive from Islamabad through the Grand Truck Road and National Highway 5 (N-5).
+Tarbela Dam, one of the biggest dams in Pakistan, is a two-hour drive from Islamabad through the Grand Truck Road and National Highway 5 (N-5).
 Due to close proximity, it is a very well-liked picnic location among residents of Rawalpindi/Islamabad.

 The Swabi-Topi road is the easiest way to reach Tarbela Dam in Khyber Pakhtunkhwa if you are coming from the city of Swabi.
 The city of Abbottabad in KPK is connected to Tarbela Dam via National Highway-35.
 There are roughly 100 kilometers separating these two locations.

 Monitoring of Tarbela Dam

 The Water and Power Development Authority (WAPDA) closely monitors the local tourism industry in the area.
 Only a certain number of visitors are permitted to the dam at one time.
 You may need to obtain permission from the WAPDA Public Relations Office (PRO) if you want to travel to Tarbela Dam in KPK.
 The fact that there are numerous viewing places nearby increases the importance of this dam for Pakistani tourism.

 With the aid of these vantage points, visitors have the opportunity to admire the beauty of this reservoir and the nearby natural landscapes from various perspectives.
 There are well-kept green belts with walkways that enhance the beauty of the area.